kasrababaei/ChildViewController/README.md

 # ChildViewController
-<p align=center> How to add expandable a child view controller to another UIViewController </p>
+<p align=center> How to add an expandable child view controller to another UIViewController </p>

 <p align="center">